-2017 China in the Classroom Seminar
+2020 China in the Classroom Seminar

 TheChina in the Classroom Seminar brings together scholars with expertise in China and Nebraskan educators in a collaborative seminar to expand and polish lessons on China, develop curriculum concepts, and provide teachers an opportunity to ask experts in the field.
 The seminar is primarily intended for teachers in Social Studies, History, Literature, and World Language programs, but all teachers regardless subject matter are welcomed to join.
-The day will consist of 4 sessions led by scholars and staff at the University of Nebraska over the course of a day.
-We are open to suggestions on session topics and a few are provided in the form below.
+There will be 4 sessions led by scholars and staff at the University of Nebraska over the course of four days.

 Due to the disruptions in education caused by the covid-19 pandemic, this year's seminar will be held online through zoom.
 Please register below.
 A confirmation e-mail will be sent to your e-mail with the zoom link and password.
 If you are interested, please register through the form below.
 Thanks for your support.

 Tuesday, May 5, 3:30 – 5:00 PM Session 1: Ten Things to Know about China, Christopher Heselton, PhD, Associate Director, The Confucius Institute